Stretches + Tips to Relieve and Reverse Tech Neck

 Take a breath in and lift your armpits and rib cage up toward your ears so the sides of your body get long.
 As you pull your shoulder heads, head and neck back, curl the upper thoracic spine in and up.
 Keep your chin open.
 Maintaining this alignment, exhale and turn your feet to the left, increasing the stretch to the chest.
 Repeat on the other side.

-Be Mindful About Usage
+Be Mindful About Screen Time

 And, of course, everyone’s favorite (or least favorite) suggestion is to cut back on your use of technology.
 Use the screen time app or set reminders for when it’s time to put down a device.